Date: 28 September 2010

 The networking session "Research/Industry Collaboration on Open Source Cloud Middleware" is presented by RESERVOIR in collaboration with SLA@SOI and takes place on September 28, from 11:00 to 12:30.
 The session aims to identify better ways to collaborate for developing European open source technology for building clouds.

 RESERVOIR is also providing training, giving insight into the RESERVOIR Framework.
 Our experts offer consulting on the architecture, the individual RESERVOIR components, and how to integrate these to build an open source cloud infrastructure.
 Training also aims to teach users how to create service definitions and submit them to a RESERVOIR infrastructure for deployment.
-Details on RESERVOIR training can be accessed from the ‘Technical Information’ section on www.reservoir-fp7.eu.
+Details on RESERVOIR training can be accessed from the ‘Technical Information’ section on the RESERVOIR website.

 The European Commission recently highlighted, in an Expert Group’s Report on the Future of Cloud Computing, the need for coordinating open source initiatives between Research and Industry, aimed at promoting the emergence of flexible cloud-based infrastructure-as-a-service offerings.
 The FP7 RESERVOIR project is making significant contributions in this direction by defining an open federated infrastructure cloud architecture, and delivering a framework of open source components for building infrastructure clouds.